igorTT/doc-to-md/README.md

 - Upload PDF files to Mistral's servers
 - Retrieve file details using the `files.retrieve` API
 - Process files with OCR using the uploaded file's URL

+## Mistral Translation

+The tool uses Mistral's AI capabilities for translating markdown content:

+1. **Translation Workflow**:
+   - Markdown files are read from the specified input path
+   - The content is sent to Mistral's AI for translation
+   - The translated content is saved to the specified output path

+This approach provides high-quality translations while preserving markdown formatting, including headers, lists, code blocks, and image references.

+### Translation Options

+The translation command supports the following options:

+- `-i, --input <path>`: Path to input markdown file (required)
+- `-o, --output <path>`: Path to output translated markdown file (required)
+- `-l, --language <language>`: Target language for translation (required)
+  - Supported languages: french, german, spanish

 ## Options